hernantz/classyconf/docs/source/faq.rst

 You can use any of them.
 Both are good libraries and provides a similar set of features.

+Other libraries had other issues:

+- Were tied to a specific web app framework.
+- Didn't allow you to specify configuration sources and their hierarchy.
+- Had a global configuration object, or made it really hard to override specific configuration when writing tests.
+- Settings were eagerly evaluated.
+- Had no facilities for auto-generating configuration documentation or inspecting it.

 .. _contributions: https://github.com/osantana/prettyconf/pulls?q=is%3Apr+author%3Ahernantz+is%3Aclosed
 .. _talk: https://www.youtube.com/watch?v=YciVleW7mzk